arynsampson/hotel-booking-app/README.md

 Still would like to do
 - Implement AJAX to use error messages, validation messages, and user profile update messages on FE
 - Use regex for user input validation

+FIXES

+23/02/2023
+  - added fix to allow receipts to be download to user device
+  - generated receipts are deleted when the user logs out